Segmentation-free PVC for Cardiac SPECT using a Densely-connected Multi-dimensional Dynamic Network: Results

 In this sub-section, the first 3 networks (U-net, Dy-U, and Dy-U-CT) are compared.
 Both U-net and Dy-U used only the SPECT image data for PVC without CECT and segmented organ templates.
 Dy-U-CT concatenated CECT and SPECT data together as input without segmented organ templates.
 Since CECT served as the prior knowledge in the iY-PVC method, we expected Dy-U-CT should capture more anatomical information from CECT and perform better than the networks without CECT.

 One sample canine study was selected and presented in Fig. \ref{fig3}.
 All three deep learning methods produced images with reduced PVEs.
 Especially in the coronal slice, the contour of the left-ventricular blood-pool is fused with the myocardium region and is not clearly visible due to spill-over effects.
 The deep learning methods significantly improved reconstruction results, and the contours of each organ became more aligned with the CECT image.
-In addition to visual observations in the figure, the lower IMBV values and the profile plots demonstrated that networks with dynamic mechanisms produced even better results than the U-net.
+In addition to visual observations in the figure, the lower IMBV values and the profile plots (Fig. \ref{fig3_2}) demonstrated that networks with dynamic mechanisms produced even better results than the U-net.
 As indicated by the blue arrows in the transverse slice in Fig. \ref{fig3}, U-net did not perform well at the septal wall between the right and left ventricular blood-pools.
 Using the same network design with the proposed multi-dimensional dynamic mechanism, Dy-U demonstrated superior performance over U-net.
 Dy-U-CT produced images with better estimations of the blood-pool region than Dy-U did (green arrows in the transverse slice of Fig. \ref{fig3}).
 For this study, images reconstructed using Dy-U-CT have lower IMBV values than iY-PVC images, even without segmented organs.

 The average IMBV values across all the 20 testing canine studies are $0.209\pm0.042$, $0.193\pm0.038$, $0.185\pm0.037$, $0.172\pm0.033$, and $0.167\pm0.033$ for Non-PVC, U-net, Dy-U, Dy-U-CT, and iY-PVC results, respectively.
 This downward trend is consistent with our expectation.
-No statistically difference was observed between all 5 groups ($p<0.001$), except for the difference between IMBV values obtained from iY-PVC and Dy-U-CT, which had a p-value $p=0.152$.
+Statistically significant differences were observed between all 5 groups ($p<0.001$), except for the difference between IMBV values obtained from iY-PVC and Dy-U-CT, which had a p-value $p=0.152$.
 This p-value demonstrates the effectiveness of using CECT as network input.
 Registered CECT images fused with the iY-PVC SPECT images are also included in Fig. \ref{fig3}.